 In that case we might get a good approximation to the behaviour by keeping only the first few terms, and disregarding the higher terms.
-In the case of our hardening or softening spring, there are often good physical reasons why the response of the spring if it is compressed is a mirror image of the behaviour when it is stretched: that is the kind of behaviour shown in Fig. 2.
+For the kind of hardening or softening spring behaviour shown in Fig. 2, the response of the spring if it is compressed is a mirror image of the behaviour when it is stretched.
 What that means for our series expansion is that we don’t expect any squared term: the first nonlinear term is the cube of displacement.
-This is the recipe for Duffing’s equation: it describes an oscillator with a spring that behaves like a linear Hooke’s law spring, with the addition of a bit of displacement cubed.
+A squared term would produce hardening behaviour in tension, but softening behaviour in compression (or vice versa).
+So this gives us the recipe for Duffing’s equation: it describes an oscillator with a spring that behaves like a linear Hooke’s law spring, with the addition of a bit of displacement cubed.

 To make some progress solving this equation, we now use another series expansion, one we have met before.
 We are interested in the behaviour of Duffing’s equation either when the oscillator is driven with a sinusoidal force, or the free motion when it is given some initial motion and then allowed to oscillate and gradually die away.
 In both case, the motion over any short interval of time would be expected to be periodic (or at least approximately so, in the case of the free decay).
 That means that we could express it as a Fourier series: a combination of sinusoidal terms at harmonically-related frequencies.
 Well, we can hope that this series will also converge rapidly, so that we might get a reasonable approximation by keeping just a few terms and ignoring the higher ones.
 The resulting approach is called the method of harmonic balance.